Janani-m17/PRODIGY_CS_04/README.md

 ## **How to Use:**
 1. Run the program.
 2. The keylogger starts capturing keystrokes silently in the background.
-3. Press the predefined key combination to stop the keylogger.
+3. Press the predefined key combination (e.g., 'Esc') to stop the keylogger.
-4. Access the log file to view the recorded keystrokes.
+4. Access the `keylog.txt` file in the same directory as `main.py` to view the recorded keystrokes.

 ## **Example:**
 Suppose you run the keylogger program and type: